JaspervRijbroek/getraddish.com/guide/getting-started/components.md

 ### Explanation:
 In this file we create a function which accepts request and response as parameters, after this we will make use of the global [ObjectManager](/api/raddish/object/manager.html) object.
-Of the ```ObjectManager``` object we call the get method, in here we pass an identifier string of the http dispatcher.
+Of the ```ObjectManager``` object we call the ```get``` method, in here we pass the identifier string of the http dispatcher.

 After the call has been done we get a dispatcher object.
-In here we call the [dispatch](/api/raddish/dispatcher/http.html#dispatch) method of the dispatcher and send the request and response as parameters.
+In here we call the [dispatch](/api/raddish/classes/AbstractDispatcher.html#method_dispatch) method of the dispatcher and send the request and response as parameters.